 Comics : Not Brand Echh #6

 This story is part of a Lookback Series: From The Beginning

-This review was first published on: 2002.
+This review was first published on: 11 Dec 2017.

 Who says a comic book has to be good?
 With "Not Brand Echh", Marvel once again led the way with their ground-breaking self-parody comic.
 The book ran for thirteen issues, and featured such varied characters as The Beatles, The Monkees, and Alfred E. Neuman.
 Marvel recycled the concept twenty years later with "What The#@?!", but at the time, this was uncharted territory.